- Mis à jour le mercredi 7 mai 2014 07:30

 - DWG read/write support and extended DXF read/write support through the proprietary OpenDesign Teigha libraries

-To develop commercial, proprietary plugins or script add-ons for QCAD, you don't require any special developer license.
+To develop open source or commercial/proprietary plugins or script add-ons for QCAD, you don't require any special developer license.
 Your plugins and add-ons may be distributed together with QCAD, under any license you choose (see GPLv3 exceptions).
 You may for example distribute the open source portion of QCAD (under GPLv3), together with your own, proprietary plugins for a license fee of your choice.
 Such a package must contain the GPLv3 license file as well as the GPLv3 exceptions file.

 However, if you for example discover and fix a bug in the QCAD source code or port the QCAD source code to a new platform, those changes must be distributed under the GPLv3 (optionally with exceptions).